 There are several disadvantages to quantitative easing.
 Because nominal interest rates decline, investors in bonds and other fixed income securities receive less money, which acts as a brake on the economy.
 Another drawback of quantitative easing is that sovereigns may remain irresponsible in their finances, as is often the case when the government can easily print more money.
 Greece is a classic example.
-Because it is part of the Eurozone, Greece has to implement fiscal responsibility so that it can continue to be part of the Eurozone.
-However, if Greece was still using the drachma, then they can simply print money without the need for enacting politically unpopular, but necessary, reforms.
-When a country is irresponsible and its finances are in a shambles, then investors will not buy its debt.
+Because it is part of the Eurozone, Greece had to implement fiscal responsibility so that it can continue to be part of the Eurozone.
+However, if Greece was still using the drachma, then they could have simply printed money without the need for enacting politically unpopular, but necessary, reforms.
+When a country is irresponsible and its finances are in shambles, then investors will not buy its debt.
 Therefore, the country will force its central bank to buy its debt, which is, of course, quantitative easing.
 However, QE on a massive scale will cause hyperinflation.
-People lose faith in the money and will start using barter for exchanges or a foreign currency, which is often referred to as dollarization.
+People lose faith in the money and will start using barter for exchanges or a foreign currency, which is often called dollarization.

-Wealthy people will ultimately receive most of the QE money, because they are the group that owns the most bonds and Treasuries.
+Wealthy people will ultimately receive most of the QE money, because they own the most bonds and Treasuries.
 Since they usually do not need the money for purchases, they invest the money in equities and other assets, to protect the value of their money from the increases in inflation caused by QE.
 For instance, the Fed started using QE in 2009, and the price of gold more than doubled by 2011.

 Emerging markets also do not like quantitative easing by the major economies, since people in the QE countries will buy assets in the emerging markets to protect the value of their investments from domestic inflation.
 But this increases the strength of the emerging market currencies relative to the QE currencies, which will lead to a decline in exports, which many emerging markets depend on.
 As long as the emerging markets do not also inflate their currency, then investments in those countries will appreciate faster relative to the QE currencies.